abhisheksisodia/Abhis-AI-Playbook/newsletter-agent/docs/architecture.md

 # System Architecture Overview

 This document outlines the architecture for the automated newsletter curation system that powers “Abhi's AI Playbook.”
-The design mirrors Ben’s AI newsletter agency workflow while adding implementation guidance for a production deployment.
+The design now ships as a **pure n8n workflow** (no external runtime required) that mirrors Ben’s agency process end-to-end, with an optional Python toolkit retained for teams that prefer code-driven orchestration.

 ## High-Level Workflow